 My journey to becoming a biodynamic body psychotherapist started during my career as a vocal coach and performance artist.
 Working with performers, I was drawn to how, not only lyricism and intonation portrayed emotion but also physical movement, and the role it played in affecting our vocal expressions.
 In my own performance work, I have used the creative arts, music, body, breath and voice to find my own sense of natural balance.

 It was this personal experience that led me to explore the intricate relationship between verbal and non-verbal communication and how this could be developed to allow a greater sense of wellbeing.
-In particular, I am interested in the body’s expression of verbal and non-verbal communication, and how this presents emotionally through out-dated body held patterns of behaviours once needed to protect ourselves.
+In particular, I am interested in how this presents emotionally through out-dated body held patterns of behaviours.

-Working with your unique narrative, intuition and awareness of your holding patterns, we can work together to support your body to be its own therapeutic resource.
-With these behaviours no longer held in the body, you have the chance to truly express yourself fully and authentically.
+Working with your unique narrative, intuition and awareness of holding patterns, we can work together to support your body to be its own therapeutic resource.
+With these behaviours no longer held in the body, you have the space to truly express yourself fully and authentically.

 I am a Biodynamic Body Psychotherapist, and a trainee member of UKCP, working towards accreditation.
 My training institute is Cambridge Body Psychotherapy Centre (CBPC).
 I am a voice practitioner member of the Natural Voice Network and a Biodynamic Massage Therapist, registered professionally with the Association of Biodynamic Massage Therapists.